 Sri Krishna Temple / Bala Krishna Temple

 The main tower at the east is an outstanding example of Vijayanagara architecture.
 The tower is adorned with numerous carvings.
-Only a part of the superstructure of the east gopura exists, but it still exhibits fine stucco figures of warriors with shields, spirited horses and elephants.
+Only a part of the superstructure of the east gopura exists, but it still exhibits fine stucco figures of warriors with shields, spirited horses, and elephants.
 The sides of the entrance exhibit beautifully sculptured Apsaras standing on mythical animals and holding scrolls filled with panels showing different incarnations of Lord Vishnu.
-This is one of the few temples where the epic stories carved on the walls of the tower.
+This is one of the few temples where the epic stories are carved on the walls of the tower.

 Timings: 6 AM - 6 PM